LitnhJacuzzi/Clone-and-Equals/README.md

 Manually modify the specific fields which you want to be cloned in another way after cloning, you maybe use reflection if needed.
 ## Equals
 Insert your own comparison rules in the special comparisons at the beginning of the method **properly.(You should consider their positions VERY carefully)**

+# Future Optimization
+Considering that the equals method is much more effective than the clone method, the clone method may be mixed with the equals method to improve its performance.
+To be concrete, if the `init` object is almost the same as the `o`, only different sections will be cloned.(The equals method will work slightly different while cloning)